ipb-halle/ipb-charts-public/README.md

 Only a few properties *have* to be configured for each site and installation:

+## MetFrag

+You can install the MetFrag web applications

+During the very first installation, the postgres file is filled with (among others) the PostGres database.
+This can take around six hours, depending on the speed and I/O in your kubernetes cluster.
+Since that data will be persisted, subsequent starts are much faster.
+Note: if you allow rancher/helm to create a random app name (and not a fixed, say "metfrag"), EACH initialisation will create its own database, taking hours to fill.

 ### Hostname for the ingress

 The apps such as MetFrag will be available at a particular URL,